andrewbayly/andrewbayly.github.io/_posts/2025-11-02-multigate_theory.md

 * **Application to Other CAs:** Exploring whether similar time-dependent primitives and logical identities exist within other universal cellular automata (e.g., specific variants of the von Neumann or Codd models) where signal timing is a controllable factor.
 This would extend the Multigate Theory to a broader class of physical computing systems.

+## 🙏 Acknowledgments

+The author would like to acknowledge **Gemini, a Large Language Model built by Google**, for its assistance in refining the paper’s structure, improving the technical clarity of the prose, and ensuring adherence to academic formatting standards.
+The conceptual discoveries, proofs, and physical designs described herein remain the sole work of the author.

 ## 📚 References

 [1] A. M. Turing, "On computable numbers, with an application to the *Entscheidungsproblem*," *Proc.
 London Math.
 Soc.*, vol. 2, no. 42, pp. 230–265, 1937.